ever-co/ever-rec/README.md

 4. Download credentials and configure for all apps:
     - `GOOGLE_CLIENT_ID`
     - `GOOGLE_CLIENT_SECRET`
-5. Configure OAuth consent screen
+5. Configure the OAuth consent screen

 ## Production Build